evolvingsam/taxWise/README.md

 - The Interswitch integration runs in **sandbox mode** for this submission.
 All payment flows are fully functional end-to-end — only live bank settlement requires a production QTB merchant account.
 - The RRR (government payment reference) generation is a **mock implementation** of the Remita API.
 The format (`NRS-XXXX-XXXX`) and logic mirror the real integration.
 - AI parsing uses **Google Gemini** (`gemini-2.5-flash`) via the free tier.
 The `BaseFinancialParser` abstract interface means any AI provider (OpenAI, Anthropic, etc.) can be swapped in without touching the pipeline.
-- Voice transcription uses **OpenAI Whisper** (`whisper-1`).
+- Voice transcription uses **Google Gemini** (`gemini-2.5-flash`).
 The `BaseTranscriber` abstract interface means any transcription provider can be swapped in without touching the pipeline.
 - Both text and voice intake include **financial content validation** — random or irrelevant input is rejected before anything is saved to the database.
 - All endpoints are testable live via the Swagger UI linked above.